lbod/delitetutorial/tutorials/beginner.md

 We've created a new package named `custom` for new widgets that we'll create.

-- `./CustomElement.js` - this is our widget module
+- `./TitleWidget.js` - this is our widget module
-- `./CustomElement/css/CustomElement.css` - this is our widget css
+- `./TitleWidget/css/TitleWidget.css` - this is our widget css
-- `./samples/CustomElement.html` - this is a sample how to use our new widget
+- `./samples/TitleWidget.html` - this is a sample how to use our new widget

-This is the most basic setup for a widget/custom component, you can view the sample generated HTML `./samples/CustomElement.html` in a browser to see what's been created.
+This is the most basic setup for a widget/custom component, you can view the sample generated HTML `./samples/TitleWidget.html` in a browser to see what's been created.
 We'll build upon this example HTML as we progress in the tutorial.

 Note that we just accepted the default names the `yo` generator created for us.
-In case there's any confusion, the module name created `CustomElement` bears no relation to the custom element name i.e. `custom-element`.
+In case there's any confusion, the module name created `TitleWidget` bears no relation to the custom element name i.e. `title-widget`, the module `TitleWidget` registers the custom element tag name `title-widget`.

     blurb about using dcl here? i.e. using requirejs we include dcl and delite/register which allows us to create a class via a module.
 It needs to be explained briefly but hint that you could do it inline in the page, not using a module.